rfxcom/node-rfxcom/README.md

 "status"
 --------
-Emitted when a "status" message is received from the RFXtrx 433.
+Emitted when a "status" message is received from the RFXtrx 433 - usually in reply to a receiver control command (packet type 0x00)

 "receiverstarted"
 -----------------
-Emitted when the RFXtrx respionds to a 'start receiver' command (not applicable for old versions of the firmware)
+Emitted when the RFXtrx responds to a 'start receiver' command (not applicable for old versions of the firmware)

 "end"
 -----